VVS Diamonds: Let’s Get Practical

 Yes.
 Any VVS diamond will be absolutely eye clean by the definition below.
 VVS1 is as close as a diamond to get to being considered Internally Flawless.
 The inclusions in a VVS1 diamond may not even be visible in the face up position, even with a microscope.
 In certain cases, they are located using 10X magnification while viewing the diamond through the pavilion.
 The inclusions in a VVS2 diamond are difficult to see in the face up position, even with a microscope.

 There is no laboratory definition for eye-clean, but a PriceScope survey of gemologists resulted in this consensus:

-A VVS diamond, when paired with D,E or F color and a top cut grade, are considered to be collection quality.
-Such diamonds, with the purest natural color and clarity grades, have typically held their value best over time and have special status in the eyes of many diamond professionals, collectors, enthusiasts, and auction houses.
+All VVS diamonds, when paired with D,E, or F color and a top cut grade, are considered to be collection quality.
+Such diamonds, with the purest natural color and clarity grades, have typically held their value best over time and have a special status in the eyes of many diamond professionals, collectors, enthusiasts, and auction houses.